English for restaurant waiters: Taking customers' orders and serving food exercise

 Below is a definition/description of each of the words in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

-1. When a waiter repeats the order to the customers (to check if he has written it down correctly), he will start by saying
+1. When a waiter/waitress repeats the order to the customers (to check if they have written it down correctly), they will start by saying

 So that's: